 Last month, Atlas Free hosted the African Conference on Trauma in Addis Ababa, Ethiopia.
-The gathering brought together 46 service providers from across Africa, all united by a shared mission: to help survivors heal.
+The gathering brought together 46 service providers from across Africa, all united by a shared mission: to help survivors heal from the trauma they experience enduring human trafficking.

 Attendees of the conference included those who face unimaginable challenges every day yet continue to show up with hope, determination, and the belief that change is possible.
 The conversations were raw, honest, and filled with the kind of energy that only comes from a deeply shared purpose.